End Action Rate Definition

 - Campaigns that generate positive events like social engagements or contact requests.

 - A reduction in negative events like bounces and exits.

 How to monitor End Action Rate in Real-time

-Once you have established metrics for measuring End Action Rate, you’ll want to establish processes to monitor this and other marketing KPIs.
+Once you have established metrics for measuring End Action Rate, you’ll want to establish processes to monitor this and other digital marketing KPIs.
 Dashboards can be critical in this regard.